HttpAnimation/FYC-Rewrite-V2/README.md

 ### Streaming/Forking - Information

-Forking the repository is useful when you either cannot use a PC for running a lightweight server or cannot use Linux/macOS.
-However, keep in mind that everyone can see your site when you fork the repository, including GitHub.
+Forking the repository is useful when you cannot use a PC to run a lightweight server or use Linux/macOS.
+However, remember that everyone can see your site when you fork the repository, including GitHub.
 Ensure your site complies with [GitHub's TOS](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages) to avoid any issues if you are using a repo that is giving you stolen content remove it or use a local version.

 ### Streaming/Hosting - Information

-Hosting the FYC makes it way more secure and private what you are doing online all you need a unix pc or a server a recommand light wight server is [Fedora server](https://fedoraproject.org/server/) no one but on your network can see what you use the site for for eg. mods/repos.
+Hosting the FYC makes it way more secure and private what you are doing online all you need is a Unix PC or a server a recommended light wight server is [Fedora server](https://fedoraproject.org/server/) no one but on your network can see what you use the site for eg. mods/repos.

 ### Streaming/Forking - Running
 Follow these steps to run a live fork of FYC using GitHub: